What is a Chatbot?

 Can Chatbots strengthen your relationship with customers?

 Bots are the new way of communicating with consumers and you should consider how this new technology could help grow your business.
 Bots are created to help, and it allows brands and consumers to have one-on-one conversations with one another for the first time.
 This means brands will have a better understanding of their customers intent, which can only be a good thing.
 It is enabling brands to build quality relationships with their customers and this means customers can begin to trust brands again.
 This is every marketer’s dream.
-If we determine the correct course of action, bots may be the best thing to happen to marketing yet.
+If we determine the correct course of action, bots may be the best thing to happen to digital marketing yet.